Novadart/react-native-nfc/README.md

 To read the NDEF data it makes use of the library **[ndef-tools-for-android](https://github.com/skjolber/ndef-tools-for-android)**.

-Once you've integrated the plugin in your project you'll be able to receive the data read via NFC by your Android device.
-You will receive the data *even if your app is closed (or killed)* and is started as a consequence of a NFC event.

 ## Requirements
 This library is compatible and was tested with React Native projects with version >= 0.40.0